o Tank – 20-75 Gallon

 Incomplete or flaky sheds occur when the snake is too dry.
 Simply increase the humidity and give the snake a soak during the shedding process to avoid this condition.
 The shed should come off in one piece.

 Snake mites are the most common health concern encountered by snake keepers.
 Mites are transferred from snake to snake mostly through handling by multiple people.
 They can be prevented by washing hands before and after holding any snake.
+To treat mites, we suggest a combination of a topical treatment on the snake along with a deep clean and treatment of the terrarium.
+There are several products available for this.

 King Snake